dingiray/robot/README.md

 This code for a 4wd raspberry pi robot comes originally from Ingmar Stapel, author of the book "Roboter Autos mit dem Raspberry Pi" from the website http://custom-build-robots.com.

-On base of that code i developed a couple of extensions, advances features and improvements:
+On base of that code I developed a couple of extensions, advances features and improvements:

 #1: Integration of Ultrasonic Sensor HC-SRF04 instead of Ultrasonic Sensor HC-SRF08 (pretty expensive)